 The IRS program has an incredible amount of promise.
 Tax avoidance is particularly hard to ferret out, but knowledgeable insiders can point the authorities directly to the most egregious examples.
 Yet those individuals take on enormous risks to do so: they risk their careers and livelihoods by potentially becoming known as whistleblowers.
 That’s why a well-functioning whistleblower program is so critical: it guarantees that whistleblowers tips are heard, reviewed, and acted upon, and it provides rewards to help insure whistleblowers against the risks of speaking the truth.

-Although the IRS program has had some big wins, like bringing in the whistleblower who upended the Swiss banking industry, it has always struggled to reach its stride.
+Although the IRS program has had some big wins, like bringing in the IRS whistleblower who upended the Swiss banking industry, it has always struggled to reach its stride.
 In particular, the program has been criticized for an opaque process, long delays in its award determinations, and minimal payouts that it could point to as proof it was working.
 It may be that last year marks the turning point in at least that last category.